MigVega/SLAM2REF/README.md

 ## How to Run the Code

+### Compatibility Note

+This project has been tested only on **Ubuntu 20.04**.
+While it may potentially run on **Ubuntu 22.04**, it would require the latest version of GTSAM and adjustments in the `BetweenFactorWithAnchoring` class to be compatible.

 ### 0. Installing the Dependencies
 - We recommend to install GTSAM, Open 3D from source.
 Moreover you need Open CV and PCL.